IanBoyanZhang/CarND-Path-Planning-Project/reflection.md

-## Reflections
+## Reflection

 This is an interesting project, challenging in different way.
 I took down the projects and rebuild it a few times before being able to make it to a stage that can pass the requirements.

 A lot of time and effort was spent on figuring out reasonable way to control vehicle to drive along track.
-Leaving less time to learn real path planning contents.
+Leaving less time to learn real path planning content.

-Instead having direct control input such as throttle, steering angle and etc, we have to feed proposed points into simulator teleports the car to the location sent into in a indeterministic rate which makes controlling a vehicle tricky and confusing from time to time.
+Instead having direct control input such as throttle, steering angle and etc, we have to feed proposed points into simulator teleporting the car to the location sent into in a indeterministic rate which makes controlling a vehicle tricky and confusing from time to time.
 Maybe the reasoning behind it is to avoid directly considering vehicle dynamics and control.

 Per introduction of the nano program, I am eager to learn how in real world vehicle dynamics